One For The Money

 Box Office Info:

 One For The Money was first moving forward with Lakeshore Entertainment and Sony’s Columbia co-financing, but Columbia was soon replaced by Sidney Kimmel Entertainment.
-The $40 million production was jointly pre-sold by Lakeshore and Sierra Pictures, which began at the 2010 Cannes Film Festival.
+The budget for One For The Money was $40 million and it was jointly pre-sold by Lakeshore and Sierra Pictures, which began at the 2010 Cannes Film Festival.
 This was to kickstart a franchise based on a series of books with the dimming star wattage of Katherine Heigl.
 US rights were picked up by Lionsgate and the mini-major first dated One For The Money for July 8, 2011 and then moved it forward to June 3, 2011 and then pushed it back to January 27, 2012.

 Two weeks prior to the release of One For The money, Lionsgate purchased Summit, which had their movie Man On A Ledge scheduled for the same date.
 It was too late to push the release date of either film, as both had an expensive marketing campaign well underway.
 Both movies were tracking poorly as the release date approached and Lionsgate scheduled a buy one get one free Groupon package to entice auds.
 Man On A Ledge went through online reseller Livingsocial.